Yahoo shares fall on worries of possible U.S. tax change on spinoffs

 The IRS is considering a change to its rules on spinoffs and may suspend new requests, according to a statement from the Internal Revenue Service.
 It said an official described the agency's process at a legal conference on Tuesday.

-Speaking at the legal conference, the IRS official said, "We are thinking about it.
+Speaking at a legal conference, the IRS official said, “We are thinking about it.
 But we have made no decisions."

 The official added, "While we are studying these matters, ruling requests that are already in house will continue to be handled in the normal fashion for now, but this may change.
 Requests received after this announcement may be held in abeyance as we study the area, and ultimately we may decide not to entertain these ruling requests at all.”